 What causes AML?

-It's not clear exactly why this happens and, in most cases, there's no identifiable cause.
-However, a number of factors that can increase your risk of developing AML have been identified.
-These include:
+It's not clear exactly what causes AML and, in most cases, there's no identifiable cause.

 - previous chemotherapy ↗ or radiotherapy ↗